ax-va/PyOpenGL-Pygame-Stemkoski-Pascale-2021/README.md

 Update:

-- On Ubuntu 22.04.3 LTS, you get an error:
+- On Ubuntu 22.04.3 LTS, you can get an error:
 "OpenGL.error.Error: Attempt to retrieve context when no valid context" See a bug report: https://github.com/pygame/pygame/issues/3110